Scholastic standards are mandated by the faculty through the Faculty Council Committee on Scholastic Standards.

 Students who withdraw from CSU while on probation will remain on probation if they return to the University.
 Students on academic probation who return to CSU after attending another institution will continue their probation, since transfer credits are not computed within the CUM GPA earned at CSU.

 Students on academic probation who do not raise their CUM GPA to a 2.000 or higher after two regular semesters (fall and spring) will be dismissed from CSU.
+Exceptions to this policy for first-term, undergraduate, non-transfer students are outlined below, under Update to the Scholastic Standards Policy June, 2016.
 Students who have been academically dismissed from CSU have three options to seek readmission.
-First, they can take classes through the GUEST program, through the CSU Summer Session, or through the Division of Continuing Education, but they are not eligible to apply for readmission until the CUM GPA is raised to 2.000 or higher.
+First, they may take classes through the GUEST program, through the CSU Summer Session, or through the Division of Continuing Education, but they are not eligible to apply for readmission until the CUM GPA is raised to 2.000 or higher.

 Students who have raised the CUM GPA to 2.000 or higher or who apply as students transferring from another institution may apply for readmission to the University subject to any enrollment limitation as set by the Colorado Department of Higher Education or the governing board.